Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 If anyone breaks the stereotypes, that will be Florence with her body of work

-Florence + The Machine, as the band itself, is not a stranger to the poetic lyrics.
+Florence + The Machine, as the band itself, is familiar with the poetic lyrics.
 Still, that doesn't necessarily show that the artist would have a successful poetry book.
 Compared to the other talented songwriters who didn't transmit their talent to the poems, Welch did that effortlessly.
 This one isn't useless – it's just magic.

-Do you read celebrities' poetry because you actually like it, or because you like the author?
+Do you read celebrities' poetry because you like it or because you like the author?
 Are these poems overrated?
 Let us know your opinion!

 Comments